-Once classes begin, students must use Add and Drop cards to make schedule changes.
 Add and Drop cards have a seven (7) day expiration from the time of pick-up in the Registrar's Office.
 To be considered complete, an Add or Drop card must include the student's ID number, name, signature, and relevant course information.
-The signature of the instructor is always required.
-Freshmen students must obtain the signature of their academic advisor on any add/drop card.
-For other students, the advisor's signature is needed only if the course is 3 or more credits.
+The signature of the instructor is required.
+For classes of more than two credits, the signature of the student's advisor is also required.
+Cards must be returned to the Registrar's Office for processing.